athalheim/waterDrop/README.md

 Movine back is enabled from one to five steps.
 Restart current game indefinitely; after 5 tries, an additional empty tube is added.

+Game uses pure HTML5 and plain javascript.
+No frills!